mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Access.md

 toc_icon: "cog"
 classes: wide
 ---
-Spring Security is worth 14% of the professional certification.
+Spring Data Access is worth 14% of the professional certification.

 ## What is the difference between checked and unchecked exceptions?